KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

 = 1.27.1 - 2025-05-15 =
-- Now scolls back into view after a max height collapse
+- Now scrolls back into view after a max height collapse
 - Disables scroll while the container is expanding
 - Fixes a bug where collapsing doesn't account for headers